kimiaf1998/Robot-Line-Following/README.md

 Robot Line Follower with [ Hough transform](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_houghlines/py_houghlines.html " Hough transform") and QR Scanner using `C++` and `OpenCV` library.

 ### Problem definition
 There is a continues line with some intersections on the ground.
 In each intersection there is a QR code that shows the next direction.
 Robot is assinged to detect and track the line.
-In this case, the algorithm return the center position of the detected line to adjust itself to the center and be stable.
+In this case, the algorithm return the center position of the detected line to adjust the robot to the center and be stable.

 **Note that you can change the color of intended line to be detected by changing the HSV threshold using relevant sliders.**